itdxer/neupy/site/2015/07/04/boston_house_prices_dataset.rst

                   target_scaler.inverse_transform(y_predict))
     print(error)

-Now we can see that our error equals to `0.2098` which is pretty small.
+Now we can see that our error approximately equals to `0.22` which is pretty small.
 In the table below you can find 10 randomly chosen errors.

 .. raw:: html